core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure response message with the Group Flag set to 1, following the procedure in {{sec-message-reception}}, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.

-Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that, upon the establishment of a new Security Context, the client re-initializes its replay windows in its Recipient Contexts (see {{sec-group-key-management}}).
+Note that a client may receive a response protected with a Security Context different from the one used to protect the corresponding group request, and that, upon the establishment of a new Security Context, the client re-initializes its Replay Windows in its Recipient Contexts (see {{sec-group-key-management}}).

 * In step 2, the decoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, a 'kid' may not be present, if the response is a reply to a request protected in pairwise mode.
-In such a case, the client assumes the response 'kid' to be exactly the one of the server to which the request protected in pairwise mode was sent.
+In such a case, the client assumes the response 'kid' to be exactly the one of the server to which the request protected in pairwise mode was intended for.

    If the response 'kid context' matches an existing ID Context (Gid) but the received/assumed 'kid' does not match any Recipient ID in this Security Context, then the client MAY create a new Recipient Context for this Recipient ID and initialize it according to Section 3 of {{RFC8613}}, and also retrieve the associated public key.
 If the application does not specify dynamic derivation of new Recipient Contexts, then the client SHALL stop processing the response.